 An introduction to the Kazakh landscape, people and cultures as experienced by its expatriates – both those who are passing through and those who have decided to stay.
 In this mammoth anthology, 24 authors from 11 countries show us this Central Asian country as they know it and reflect that although expat life is often difficult, it is not without its rewards.

 The Sun Also Rises is the definitive piece of literature about expatriation.
 The novel portrays the colourful ebb and flow of a group of 1920s American expatriates as they immerse themselves in Paris and Spain and attempt to understand their status as expats.
 The displaced souls among you may recognise something in the quote, “You’re an expatriate, see?
 You hang around cafés.”
 And remember, to find the right international expat health insurance, contact our Medibroker experts.

 This laugh out loud book records the tongue-in-cheek journey of an expat in Singapore, told through vignettes, witty observational snapshots and Top 10 lists such as “Things first-time visitors to Singapore say”.
 Expats in Singapore and elsewhere will enjoy this book, and people living abroad with children will enjoy Gargiulo’s account of enlisting her young son to translate for her!

 This account of a gay couple fitting into the cultural landscape of a Muslim country highlights the issues that expats face regardless of their sexuality.
 Jack and Liam move from rural Turkey to the beating heart of Bodrum and their narrative peaks and troughs with misery and joy.

 Have these books created a lust for new pastures in you?
-Read our reasons to move abroad this year.
+Learn more about making the move abroad whilst looking after your health.